CEbbinghaus/Lipe/src/pages/quickstart.md

 title: "Quick Start"
 layout: ../layouts/MainLayout.astro
 ---
-This page will get you started with Logger in no time.
+This page will get you started with Lipe in no time.

 ## Install
 * Requires Node >=14.x